TroodInc/trood-core-bundler-template/docs/api/mainConfig.rst

 ******************************
 businessObjects configuration
 ******************************

 In business objects, we pass an array of objects with settings.

 In which we indicate the following attributes:

 .. attribute:: name

-    the name of the directory with files for working with business objects.
+    the name of the library for working with a business object.

 .. attribute:: type